-Sports bettors in NJ have plenty of places to wager, and there will be even more to come.
+Sports bettors in NJ and Iowa have plenty of places to wager, and there will be even more to come.
 That being the case, operators need to give bettors a reason to check out their offerings and hopefully stay around for a while.

 PointsBet does that with an affordable offer that provides plenty of incentive for new players to check out the site.